jillesvangurp/www.jillesvangurp.com/_posts/2007-09-11-ubuntu-the-story-continues.md

   - ubuntu
   - WLAN
 ---
-If you've been following my ubuntu rants <a href="http://blog.jillesvangurp.com/2007/01/27/another-ubuntu-installation-test/">(one,</a> <a href="http://blog.jillesvangurp.com/2007/04/29/feisty-fawn/">two,</a> <a href="http://blog.jillesvangurp.com/2007/05/17/more-ubuntu/">three</a> + latest comment), you'll know that so far the experience has been not as FUCKING advertised (excuse the explicitive).
+If you've been following my ubuntu rants [(one,](https://www.jillesvangurp.com/2007/01/27/another-ubuntu-installation-test/) [two,](https://www.jillesvangurp.com/2007/04/29/feisty-fawn/) [three](https://www.jillesvangurp.com/2007/05/17/more-ubuntu/) + latest comment), you'll know that so far the experience has been not as FUCKING advertised (excuse the explicitive).
 Well, here's another rant:

 After tracking down the kernel driver issue (mind you all my notes on installer usability still apply) that prevented my network from working, I had a way to get a working install.
-Since I no longer trust gparted to resize my ntfs partition (see post three) I opted for <a href="http://wubi-installer.org/">Wubi</a>.
+Since I no longer trust gparted to resize my ntfs partition (see post three) I opted for [Wubi](http://wubi-installer.org/).
 Wubi is a great idea, just install everything in a disk image file on your windows C:\ and add a item to the default windows xp bootloader to boot ubuntu.
 Brilliant.
 The installer works as advertised:
 <ul>
 	<li>You fill in some details</li>
 	<li>It downloads a custom ubuntu iso image for you (would be better if I wasn't forced to download it with the installer)</li>